Mature Masculine

 Listening deeply: The Lover gives full attention without planning his response.
 He listens to understand, not to reply.

 Holding space for feelings: The Lover lets others experience emotions without rushing to fix them.
-He sits present to pain without needing to make it disappear.
+He sits present to pain without needing it to disappear.

 Offering comfort: The Lover provides physical and emotional support when needed.
 A touch, a word, a presence that says "I'm here."

-Tending hearts is not about having the right words or knowing what to do.
-Often the most powerful offering is simply your presence—being with someone in their experience without trying to change it.
+Tending hearts is not about saying the right thing or knowing what to do.
+Most of the time the most useful thing you can offer is just being there, sitting with someone in whatever they're going through, without trying to make it better or different.